maarten-pennings/howto/c64functions/readme.md

 *C00B.60       RTS
 ```

-We converted this to decimal.
+Converted to decimal gives this.

 ```BAS
 FOR A=49152 TO A+11:PRINT PEEK(A);:NEXT
  162  0  189  0  1  157  0  193  202  208  247  96
 ```

-And wrote the following BASIC snapshot program.
+The following BASIC program then makes a snapshot.

 ```bas
 100 FORA=49152TOA+11:READD:POKEA,D:NEXT